AN INTRODUCTION TO ANAESTHESIA

 Spinals or epidurals (the most common regional anaesthetics), are used for operations on the lower half of your body.

-There are other nerve blocks that your anaesthesiologist may be able to offer for specific operations.
+There are other peripheral nerve blocks that your anaesthetist may be able to offer for specific operations.

 Starting a regional anaesthetic

-Some local anaesthetic can be given to help the discomfort of the injection for the block.
+Some local anaesthetic or a light sedation can be given to help the discomfort of the injection for the block.

-Your anaesthesiologist will ask you to keep quite still so he or she can give you your local or regional anaesthetic block.
-When the needle is inserted, your anaesthesiologist will ask you if you feel any tingling or shocks.
+Your anaesthetist will ask you to keep quite still so he or she can give you your local or regional anaesthetic block.
+When the needle is inserted, your anaesthetist will ask you if you feel any tingling or shocks.

 You may notice a warm tingling feeling as the anaesthetic begins to take effect.
 It is common to feel as though the part of your body which is anaesthetised does not belong to you.

-Your operation will only go ahead when you and your anaesthesiologist are sure that the area is numb.
+Your operation will only go ahead when you and your anaesthetist are sure that the area is numb.

-Once the local or regional block is working, your anaesthesiologist will continue with the plan you have agreed.
+Once the local or regional block is working, your anaesthetist will continue with the plan you have agreed.

-In the operating theatre: local or regional anaesthetics
+In the operating room: local or regional anaesthetics

 This is often a busy place, with staff bustling to get ready for your surgery and noises echoing around.
 Music may be playing.
 You may be moved across from your trolley onto the operating table.
 Monitoring equipment will be reconnected, bleeps will start indicating your pulse and a cuff will inflate on your arm to take your blood pressure regularly.

 A cloth screen is used to shield the operating site, so you will not see the operation unless you want to.
-Your anaesthesiologist is always near to you and you can speak to him or her at any time.
+Your anaesthetist or anaesthesia technician is always near to you and you can speak to him or her at any time.

 After a local or regional anaesthetic